bolterrific/puppet-gitlab_inventory/README.md

 ## Limitations

-In order to provide an example bolt project in the same module as the inventory plugin, the example `bolt-project.yaml` adds `..` to the `modulepath`.
-This means that (when using the example bolt project) the folder containing this repo _must_ be named `gitlab_inventory`.
-There may be other weirdness, depending on this folders' neighbors.
+In order to provide an example Bolt project in the same module as the inventory plugin, the example `bolt-project.yaml` adds `..` to the `modulepath`.
+This means that (when using the example Bolt project) the folder containing this repo _must_ be named `gitlab_inventory`.
+There may be other weirdness, depending on whether neighboring directories contain Bolt projects or Puppet modules.

-This quirk only affects the example bolt project; it will not affect the inventory plugin or Bolt plans from your own Bolt projects.
+This quirk only affects the example Bolt project; it will not affect the inventory plugin or Bolt plans from your own Bolt projects.

 ## Development